hikeventures/hikeventures.github.io/_posts/2014-10-26-best-rain-jackets.markdown

   - jackets
 published: true
 ---
+ Here is my buying guide of the best men rain jackets for 2016.
+The rain jackets which I have selected below are sorted by weight.
 Planning to go hiking, backpacking, running, cycling, mountaineering or on any other backcountry trip?
-Then you should have a lightweight rain jacket in your backpack to stay dry and warm on your adventure.
-Here is my buying guide of the best men rain jackets for 2016.
-The rain jackets which I have selected below are sorted according to their weight and consist of rain jackets for men but in most cases there are also equivalent female rain jacket models available.
+Then you should have a lightweight rain jacket in your backpack to stay dry and warm on your outdoor adventure.
+Most of the jackets I have listed in this post are also available for women.

 ![](https://c2.staticflickr.com/4/3715/9606341414_1446e73767_o.jpg "Best Rain Jackets in 2016")